Metro Schools ReimaginED

 Centers are designed and furnished with materials that support stress reduction and regulation.
 All elementary schools in the first six ReimaginED clusters and all early-learning centers are in the process of establishing their centers and hiring coaches.

-Advocacy Centers have been established in all district elementary schools thanks to investments by Mayor John Cooper, the Metro Council, the Board of Education, and the use of federal ESSER grant funds.
+Advocacy Centers have been established in all district elementary schools thanks to investments by former Mayor John Cooper, the Metro Council, the Board of Education, and the use of federal ESSER grant funds.

 Learn More About MNPS ReimaginED